tudasc/TypeART/README.md

 diagnostics if it doesn't hold.
 For instance, low-level C-language APIs use `void`-pointers as generic types to call some library function.
 The user must specify its type and length manually.
 With TypeART, it is straightforward to verify that a `void`-pointer argument to an API is, e.g., a type `T` array with length `n`.
-Examples for type unsafe APIs include MPI, checkpointing libraries and numeric solver libraries.
+Examples for type unsafe APIs include the Message-Passing Interface (MPI), checkpointing libraries and numeric solver libraries.

 ### Use Case: MUST - A dynamic MPI correctness checker